-These PAS forecasts were based on numerous variables and assumptions that are inherently uncertain and may be beyond the control of PAS.
-Important factors that may affect actual results and cause these financial forecasts to not be achieved include, but are not limited to, risks and uncertainties relating to PAS' business (including its ability to achieve strategic goals, objectives and targets over the applicable periods), industry performance, the regulatory environment, general business and economic conditions and other factors described under "Forward-Looking Statements" beginning on page 100 of this proxy statement/prospectus.
-These PAS forecasts also reflect assumptions as to certain business decisions that are subject to change.
-Furthermore, because these PAS forecasts cover multiple years, such information by its nature becomes less reliable with each successive year.
-As a result, actual results may differ materially from those contained in these PAS forecasts.
-Accordingly, there can be no assurance that these PAS forecasts will be realized or that PAS' future financial results will not materially vary from these PAS forecasts.
+The summary of these PBG forecasts is not being included in this proxy statement/prospectus to influence your decision whether to vote for the merger, but because these PBG forecasts were provided by PBG to PBG's financial advisors.
+These PBG forecasts were based on numerous variables and assumptions that are inherently uncertain and may be beyond the control of PBG's management.
+Important factors that may affect actual results and cause the internal financial forecasts to not be achieved include, but are not limited to, risks and uncertainties relating to PBG's business (including its ability to achieve strategic goals, objectives and targets over applicable periods), industry performance, the regulatory environment, general business and economic conditions and other factors described under "Forward-Looking Statements" beginning on page [-] of this proxy statement/prospectus.
+The PBG forecasts also reflect assumptions as to certain business decisions that are subject to change.
+As a result, actual results may differ materially from those contained in these PBG forecasts.
+Accordingly, there can be no assurance that the PBG forecasts will be realized.

-The inclusion of these PAS forecasts in this document should not be regarded as an indication that PAS or its affiliates, advisors or representatives considered these PAS forecasts to be predictive of actual future events, and these PAS forecasts should not be relied upon as such.
-Neither PAS nor its affiliates, advisors or representatives can give you any assurance that actual results will not differ from these PAS forecasts, and none of them undertakes any obligation to update or otherwise revise or reconcile these PAS forecasts to reflect circumstances existing after the date these PAS forecasts were generated or to reflect the occurrence of future events, including the merger or any of the transactions contemplated by the merger agreement, even in the event that any or all of the assumptions underlying these PAS forecasts are shown to be in error.
-PAS does not intend to make publicly available any update or other revision to these PAS forecasts.
-Since the date of these PAS forecasts, PAS has made publicly available its actual results of operations for the quarter and six months ended July 4, 2009.
-You should review PAS' Quarterly Report on Form 10-Q for the quarter ended July 4, 2009 for this information.
-Neither PAS nor its affiliates, advisors or representatives has made or makes any representation to any stockholder or other person regarding PAS' ultimate performance compared to the information contained in these PAS forecasts or that forecasted results will be achieved.
-PAS has made no representation to PAS' financial advisor or PepsiCo, in the merger agreement or otherwise, concerning these PAS forecasts.
+The inclusion of these PBG forecasts in this proxy statement/prospectus should not be regarded as an indication that PBG or its affiliates, advisors or representatives considered the PBG forecasts to be predictive of actual future events, and the PBG forecasts should not be relied upon as such.
+Neither PBG or its affiliates, advisors or representatives can give you any assurance that actual results will not differ from these PBG forecasts, and none of them undertakes any obligation to update or otherwise revise or reconcile these PBG forecasts to reflect circumstances existing after the date the PBG forecasts were generated or to reflect the occurrence of future events even in the event that any or all of the assumptions underlying the PBG forecasts are shown to be in error.
+PBG does not intend to make publicly available any update or other revision to these PBG forecasts.
+Since the date of the PBG forecasts, PBG has made publicly available its actual results of operations for the quarter and 36 weeks ended September 5, 2009.
+You should review PBG's Quarterly Report on Form 10-Q for the quarter ended September 5, 2009 for this information.
+Neither PBG nor its affiliates, advisors or representatives has made or makes any representation to any stockholder or other person regarding PBG's ultimate performance compared to the information contained in these PBG forecasts or that forecasted results will be achieved.
+PBG has made no representation to PBG's financial advisors or PepsiCo, in the merger agreement or otherwise, concerning the PBG forecasts.